kishenkumar345/trading-competition-2020/IB-CLIENT-PORTAL.md

 ```

 which could be run as a background process without a GUI.
 I've just given a few random examples of how you could make API calls to the Client Portal.
 This could be done better I imagine depending on your requirements.

+## Official Documentation

+I'll admit that the IB docs are not the greatest, but here they are nonetheless:

+(Interactive Broker API Docs)[https://www.interactivebrokers.com/api/doc.html]